 Spider played his final game in the majors on June 30, 1951, flying out as a pinch-hitter.
 The next day the Giants traded Jorgensen, hitting just .235, and pitcher Red Hardy to the Oakland Oaks of the Pacific Coast League for outfielder Earl Rapp.

 Between 1951 and 1955, Jorgensen played third base, shortstop, and the outfield for the Oaks under managers Mel Ott, Augie Galan, Charlie Dressen, and Lefty O’Doul.
-In 1956 the Vancouver Mounties replaced Oakland in the league and in 1957 the Mounties became a Baltimore Orioles farm club.
+In 1956 the Oakland Oaks moved to Vancouver to become the Mounties, a Baltimore Orioles farm club.
 Spider continued to parlay his reliable defense and sufficient offensive skill into three more years of professional baseball.
-His regular playing career ended after the 1958 season, but the forty-year-old returned to the Dodgers family the next year as a spring-training mentor, and then coached for the Mounties during the season.
+His regular playing career ended after the 1958 season, but the 39-year-old returned to the Dodgers family the next year as a spring-training mentor, and then coached for the Mounties during the season.

 His skill in dealing with younger players garnered positive attention, so in 1960 Spider was named player-manager (although he played in just four games) of the Dodgers’ Great Falls (Montana) Electrics in the Class C Pioneer League.
 The next season Jorgensen dropped a level to manage the Artesia (New Mexico) Dodgers of the Class D Sophomore League.
 That league was a purely instructional entity and Jorgensen remained at that level in 1962, shifting within the organization to the St. Petersburg Saints of the Florida State League.